asdvfghg/Heterogeneous_Autoencoder_by_Quadratic_Neurons/readme.md

-# Heterogeneous Autoencoder Empowered by Quadratic Neurons
+# Quadratic Neuron-empowered Heterogeneous Autoencoder for Unsupervised Anomaly Detection
 This is the repository of our paper "Quadratic Neuron-empowered Heterogeneous Autoencoder for Unsupervised Anomaly Detection".
 [Paper](https://arxiv.org/pdf/2204.01707.pdf).
 In this work,